amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 I had data from just 2 laps of Track 1, because driving track 2 were practically impossible on my laptop.
 After few tens of trials i implemented few data augmentation utilities (more info in next sections), wich improved performance of my simplest NN ever so it could drive about quarter of lap on first track with speed 9mph.

-Then i've decided to try approach similar to [NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
+Then i decided to try approach similar to [NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)
 I thought this model might be appropriate because it is designed to solve very similar task.

 NVidia model was to complex to train so i decided to take only 2 convolutional layers with filter 5x5 and only one with filter 3x3.
 I "replaced" missing layers with max pooling with size 2x2.